 Right now, our world is in a cataclysm of fear.
 Covid has occupied every morsel of our well-being, and behind it is a vaccine campaign they are guaranteeing will save the day.
 Question that.
 As a journalist, I have been fact-checking all the statistics, and finding the unreported ones also.
 As a nurse, I am questioning the science behind their reports, understanding the physical aspects of all of it, and making decisions for the best welfare of me and those I love.
 As a marketer, I am watching how the media and those in authority are using our emotions to sell their message and all the products behind it.
 As a coach, I am asking powerful questions because that's how I learn my truth and how I see things for myself.

 I want to leave you with one last thought.
 When we are scared; when fear enters our body; we diminish our ability to critically think.
 Our amygdala takes over, our emotions activate and the front part of our brain stops thinking.
 It's a physical survival strategy God equipped us with, to elicit a quick action.
 When a snake is ready to attack you, it's not time to overthink.
 It's time to run.
 It's time to freeze or it's time to fight.
 It's why we often ask ourselves later, "What was I thinking?"
 You weren't!
 You were surviving.

 We have time to think all this thru.
 We have time to research and get our facts straight.
 We have time to take a big breath and calm ourselves down.
 We have time to understand.
 We've never had a better time.
 We are fully loaded with all the resources and knowledge at our fingertips, if you just go looking.
 This is about your survival.
 Question everything.
 Your life literally depends on this.
 Please, go see for yourself...

-Angela Miller is an an RN and Professional Life Coach passionately pursuing her purpose to help others remember who they are and how to become their best self, emotionally and physically.
+Angela Miller is a "Wholistic" RN and a Human Potential Professional Life Coach passionately pursuing her purpose to help others remember who they are and how to become their best self, emotionally and physically.
 For more information, visit www.soaringforward.com.